jimohsegun1/ticketmaster_web_scraping/README.md

 ├── .env        # Environment variables (not committed) └── README.md       # Project documentation
 ```
-# Check the data folder for the csv and json files
+# Check the data folder for the csv and json files named with dates and time
 ---

 ## Setup the project: